CS50Dartmouth21FS1/home/logistics/systems.md

 ## gdb

-We recommend and support the use of the `gdb` debugging tool in CS50, and you may be expected to use it in later CS courses.
+We highly recommend and support the use of the `gdb` debugging tool in CS50, and you may be expected to use it in later CS courses.
 For details, see [the GDB manual](https://www.gnu.org/software/gdb/documentation/) and this excellent [quick reference card](http://users.ece.utexas.edu/~adnan/gdb-refcard.pdf).